-Granite delivered a strong total return performance in 2018 and a 2.9% year-over-year increase in the annual amount distributed to Unitholders to \$2.80 per Stapled Unit for 2019, marking our seventh consecutive annual distribution increase.
+Granite delivered a strong total return in 2019 of approximately 30% for Unitholders (vs. 23% for both the S&P/TSX Capped REIT Index and the S&P/TSX Composite Index) and a 3.6% year-over-year increase in the annual amount distributed to Unitholders to \$2.90 per Stapled Unit for 2020, marking our eighth consecutive annual distribution increase.